 Boundaries and Relationships

 Note that many diagnostic processes are procedures that generate observations and diagnostic reports.
-In many cases, such an observation does not require an explicit representation of the procedure used to create the observation, but where there are details of interest about how the diagnostic procedure was performed, the Procedure resource is used to describe the activity.
+In many cases, such an observation does not require an explicit representation of the procedure used to create the observation, but where there are details of interest about how the diagnostic procedure was performed; the Procedure resource is used to describe the activity.

-In contrast to the Observation resource, the DiagnosticReport resource typically includes additional clinical context and and some mix of atomic results, images, imaging reports, textual and coded interpretation, and formatted representations.
+In contrast to the Observation resource, the DiagnosticReport resource typically includes additional clinical context and some mix of atomic results, images, imaging reports, textual and coded interpretation, and formatted representations.
 Laboratory reports, pathology reports, and imaging reports should be represented using the DiagnosticReport resource.
 The Observation resource is referenced by the DiagnosticReport to provide the atomic results for a particular investigation.

 If you have a highly structured report, then use DiagnosticReport - it has data and workflow support.
-Details about the request for a diagnostic investigations are captured in the various "request" resources (e.g. the DiagnosticOrder resource) and allow the report to connect to clinical work flows.
-For more narrative driven reports, with less work flow (histo/mortuary etc) Composition resource would be more appropriate.
+Details about the request for a diagnostic investigation are captured in the various "request" resources (e.g. the DiagnosticOrder resource) and allow the report to connect to clinical workflows.
+For more narrative driven reports, with less work flow (history/mortuary etc.) Composition resource would be more appropriate.

 DSTU Note: The relationship between the two resources is subjecto ongoing evaluation during the trail use period.